WASHINGTON – The FBI conducts 165,000 fingerprint checks a day and the job just got easier.

 - Organised pool of logically-related data.
 Data is stored within the data structures of the database.

-- DBMS is a suite of computer software providing the interface between users and a database or databases.
+- A DBMS is a suite of computer software providing the interface between users and a database or databases.

 - A DBMS is a shell which surrounds a database or series of databases and through which all interactions take place with the database.